ikngtty/dotfiles/init/macOS/manual.md

         *   Default
             *   Input Mode
                 *   Enable all options.
+*   Saving energy
+    *   Do not darken when using a battery.
+*   Security and Privacy
+    *   The time require the password is right after sleeping and saving the screen.
+*   Siri
+    *   Turn off "Use 'Hey Siri'"
-*   Dock
+*   Trackpad
-    *   Change position to left.
-    *   Turn on to show/hide automatically.
+    *   Turn on `Application Expose`.
-    *   Adjust sizes.
+    *   Adjust sensitivity.
-    *   Change lineups.
-TODO: Descirbe.
 *   Finder
     *   General
         *   Start with the home folder.
         *   Turn off to open folder in new tab.
     *   Sidebar
         *   Add home and HDD.
-*   Bluetooth
-    *   Display on menubar.
-*   Desktop and ScreenSaver
-*   Saving energy
-    *   Do not darken when using a battery.
-*   Siri
-    *   Turn off "Use 'Hey Siri'"
 *   Others
     *   Change default place to save screenshots to a clipboard.